Becoming You With Julie

 Homemade hummus in a bowl with pita bread on the side.

-• Make-ahead tip: Hummus thickens as it sits — stir in a little water before serving to refresh the texture.
+• If you're making ahead, stir in a little water before serving to refresh the texture; hummus thickens as it sits.

 What are the ingredients in hummus?